UPDATED : 20 September 2020 .

 You may be used to mobile massage therapist coming to your home in the pre-coronovairus time and are wondering just how things will change when massage therapists are allowed to return to work.
 I know that if I was going to have a therapist to come to my house to massage me I would want to know how different it will be.

-As of today’s date, 2 July 2020, massage therapists are not allowed to return to work and despite not having a definite date to return it is believed that it won’t be long.
-The Government has just released their guidance for close contact working services (which includes massage therapists) and guidance for workers who have to visit other people’s homes.
-There is a presumption that this is to enable businesses to make sure they are covid secure and have all the necessary safe practices in place for when the go ahead to restart is given.
+The Government has released guidance for close contact working services (which includes massage therapists) and guidance for workers who have to visit other people’s homes.
+All mobile massage therapists have to follow these guidelines to make sure they are covid secure and have all the necessary safe practices in place .

 So what changes are you to expect when booking a mobile massage therapist in the future for the duration of the coronavirus pandemic?